NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 Unsurprisingly, working memory is the most studied topic in both samples.
 It also seems that many commonly studies topics are well represented in NeuroVault.

 However, many popular topics from the general literature seem to be under-represented in NeuroVault.
-In particular, topics related to "depression", "epilespy", "recovery", "ms" as well as other clinically relevant terms are under-represented.
+In particular, topics related to "depression", "epilepsy", "recovery", "ms" as well as other clinically relevant terms are under-represented.
 This indicates we can do a better job as basic science researchers in reaching out to clinical researchers, to ensure they contribute their valuable data to open access repositories, such as NeuroVault.

 ### Is NeuroVault data *re-used*?